GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 Overall, #acr("LN") and #acr("BN") offer comparable performance.
 However, the model trained with #acr("LN") behave very consistently when used in evaluation.
 For those reasons, we have preferred this approach over the original one.

+==== Impact of context length

+The choice of the signal duration used for training the localizer has some importance.
+A tradeoff has to be made between the reactivity of the system and detection performance.
+Naturally, disposing of longer sequences of input audio is suspected to lead to higher metrics values.
+On the other hand restricting the snippet length even further might hinder the robustness of the results.

+To quantitatively evaluate those assumptions, we have trained our neural network on shorter audio recordings.
+As presented in @sec:ssl:multi_source:method:dataset, the baseline duration of used recordings amount to roughly 360ms of audio.

+#draft[
+  Should 'Sequence processing' simply be a sub-section of this ?
+]

+#draft[
+  TODO: compare trained on Tn vs trained on T and averaged n times ]

+#draft[
+  Transi: "going in the other direction and using longer snippets" ]

 ==== Sequence processing